fkeel/resistiveMatrix/README.md

 ### Transforming textiles into an intuitive way to interact with computers.
 This project is part of an electronic textiles research on HCI gesture interaction that was started in 2005.

-- Author: Maurin Donneaud <maurin@datapaulette.org> - Industrial designer
+- Author/developer: Maurin Donneaud <maurin@datapaulette.org> - Industrial designer
 - Contributors:
     - Cedric Honnet <cedric@datapaulette.org> - Electronic engineering
     - Antoine Messonier <ameisso@gmail.com> - Software developer